jcarlosroldan/oink/documentation.md

 Merging all parameters into a single array is not conventional, and it requires some considerations:

-* It's not possible to have two parameters with the same name but different types.
+* It's not possible to have two parameters with the same name coming from different sources.
 * Security-wise, the merge itself is not a problem since all these fields come from the user and they can be manipulated anyways.
 * However, it could lead to CSRF attacks if GET parameters are enabled, since someone could craft a link like `your.website/account/delete?confirm=true` and trick the user into clicking it.
-It is advised to keep GET params disabled, but if enabled, using a CSRF token might be a good idea.
+It is advised to keep GET params disabled, but if enabled, you should consider using a CSRF token.
 * If you customize your environment (web server, PHP configuration, etc.) to set some specific headers, they might be overwritten by the parameters.

 ## Errors